mrhardman/semicollisional_electron_tails_modes/README.md

 Software for finding linear eigenmodes in a reduced, semi-collisional, model for electron-driven microinstabilities in toroidal magnetic confinement fusion devices.

-To install, download the program files and install python version 3.6.9.
+To install, download the program files and install python version 3.6.4 or above.
+(The software likely works on earlier versions of python3.)

 Create a virtual environment and install the required packages from the requirements.txt file.
 For instructions, see, for example, https://docs.python.org/3/tutorial/venv.html

+Make a virtual environment (test-env) from the python3 available on your OS by

+$ python3 -m venv test-env

+Activate the environment by

+$ source test-env/bin/activate

+Then make sure you have the latest version of pip:

+$ pip install --upgrade pip

+Finally, install the required modules:

+$ python3 -m pip install -r requirements.txt

 To run the eigensolver in the main directory use